rahull1616dass/VR_Cues/docs/functional_requirements.md

 - play in his VR scene with a HMI set
 - interact with the scene with his hand sets independent of the Cue System at play
-- select an answer and send its result back to supervisor, whenever presented with a 'Poll' cue.
+- (Optional) select an answer and send its result back to supervisor, whenever presented with a 'Poll' cue.

 ### Supervisor